neuro-myoung/EstimationStatistics.jl/README.md

 ## Description
 Estimation plots offer a more transparent representation of data and focuses on the conveying the effect size and its confidence interval using bootstrapping as opposed to null-hypothesis testing.
 One of the advantages of bootstrapping is that it does not make strong assumptions about the shape of the underlying distribution such as the normality assumption of parametric tests.
 Instead it relies on resampling sample distributions many thousands of times and only assumes that our sample distribution accurately represents the distribution of the underlying population.
 This package offers bias-corrected and accelerated bootstrapping and a few convenenient extensions to Julia's Plots.jl for making estimation plots.
 This was in part inspired by the python package DABEST.

 ## Built-in Plots:

 * Quasirandom Scatter
   * Allows for plotting all samples and representing the underlying distributions all while minimizing overplotting.
 * Gardner-Altman
-  * Represent effect sizes and their confidence intervals between two groups
+  * Represent effect sizes and their confidence intervals between two groups.

 ## Built-in Boostrap methods

 * Bias-corrected and accelerated bootstrap

+Currently implemented:

 | Plot      | Estimation Statistics | Parametric equivalent |
 | ----------- | ----------- | ---------- |
 | Quasirandom Scatter + Gardner-Altman Plot | Two-group estimation plot |    Unpaired T-test    |
 | Tufte Slopegraph + Garnder-Altman Plot | Paired estimation plot | Paired T-test        |

 Works in progress:

 | Plot      | Estimation Statistics | Parametric equivalent |
 | ----------- | ----------- | ---------- |
 | Quasirandom Scatter + Cumming estimation plot | Multi two-group estimation plot| One-way ANOVA + multiple comparisons |
 | Quasirandom Scatter + Cumming estimation plot |   Shared-control estimation plot   |    Ordered groups ANOVA    |
 | Tufte Slopegraph + Cumming estimation plot   |    Multi paired estimation plot   | Repeated measures ANOVA |

 To learn more about estimation statistics I recommend the following:

 [Robust and Beautiful Statistical Visualization](https://acclab.github.io/DABEST-python-docs/robust-beautiful.html)

 To learn more about different bootstrapping methods I recommend the following:

 [Bootstrapping (Wikipedia)](https://en.wikipedia.org/wiki/Bootstrapping_(statistics))
 [Bootstrap Confidence Intervals by Nathaiel E. Helwig](http://users.stat.umn.edu/~helwig/notes/bootci-Notes.pdf)